Cloud Vulnerability DB

-The vulnerability is classified as an Inefficient Regular Expression Complexity issue affecting the Wiki feature in GitLab.
-It has been assigned a CVSS v3.1 score of 6.5 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:N/I:N/A:H. The weakness is categorized under CWE-1333 (Inefficient Regular Expression Complexity) (NVD Database, GitLab Patch).
+The vulnerability is classified as an Inefficient Regular Expression Complexity issue (CWE-1333) affecting the Wiki feature in GitLab.
+The vulnerability has been assigned a CVSS v3.1 Base Score of 6.5 MEDIUM with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:N/I:N/A:H, indicating network accessibility, low attack complexity, and requiring low privileges to exploit (NVD).

-The vulnerability could allow authenticated users to create a denial of service condition in the GitLab instance by sending specially crafted markdown payloads to the Wiki feature.
-This could potentially affect the availability of the GitLab service for other users (GitLab Patch).
+The vulnerability could allow authenticated users to create a denial of service condition by sending specially crafted markdown payloads to the Wiki feature, potentially affecting system availability.
+The impact is limited to availability with no direct effect on confidentiality or integrity of the system (GitLab Release).

 GitLab has released patches to address this vulnerability in versions 18.0.6, 18.1.4, and 18.2.2.
-It is strongly recommended that all affected installations be upgraded to the latest patched version immediately.
-GitLab.com is already running the patched version, and GitLab Dedicated customers do not need to take action (GitLab Patch).
+It is strongly recommended that all affected installations be upgraded to one of these patched versions immediately.
+GitLab.com is already running the patched version, and GitLab Dedicated customers do not need to take action (GitLab Release).

 Free Vulnerability Assessment